 - Decrease in sperm number

-- Increase pregnancy risks, including miscarriage
+- Increase in pregnancy risks, including miscarriage

-- Decrease pregnancy potential for the couple
+- Decrease in pregnancy potential for the couple

 The study found that men can experience decreased fertility and put their partners at risk for increased pregnancy complications such as gestational diabetes, preeclampsia and preterm birth.
 Infants born to older fathers were found to be at higher risk of premature birth, late still birth, low Apgar scores, low birth weight, higher incidence of newborn seizures and birth defects such as congenital heart disease and cleft palate.
 As they matured, these children were found to have an increased likelihood of childhood cancers, psychiatric and cognitive disorders, and autism.

 These germline or heredity mutations also may contribute to the association of

 advancing paternal age and disorders in the offspring, such as these children being diagnosed with autism.
 "Also, some studies have shown that the risk of autism starts to increase when the father is 30, plateaus after 40 and then increases again at 50."

 What can you do to keep your sperm healthy and fit?

 - You should strive to lead a healthy lifestyle throughout your reproductive